 What about political unrest?

-Barcelona is the capital and largest city of Catalonia, a region of Spain that has a distinct identity, culture and own language.
+Barcelona is the capital and largest city of Catalonia, a region of Spain that has a distinct identity, culture and its own language.
 The history between Spain and Catalonia goes back a thousand years or more – and recently, there’s been a growing push for Catalonia to separate from Spain.

 This came to head during a referendum in 2017, after which there were demonstrations, a police crackdown and eventually arrests of Catalan political leaders.